Running Docker images

 Viewing container outputs and logs

-A well designed container will print out it’s logs to stdout.
+A well designed container will print out its logs to stdout.
 These can be viewed with the logs

 command: